Officer involved in killing of California rapper was part of prior fatal shooting

 The latest details in the Feb.
 9 shooting death of Willie McCoy, a 20-year-old Bay Area rapper, has raised fresh questions about the Vallejo Police Department and its use of force given the number of officer-involved shootings over the past three years.

-The six officers involved in McCoy's death were identified Wednesday as: Collin Eaton, Bryan Glick, Jordon Patzer, Anthony Romero-Cano, Mark Thompson and Ryan McMahon, who was involved in a fatal incident on Feb.
-13, 2018, when he encountered Ronell Foster, a 32-year-old father of two.
+The six officers involved in McCoy's death were identified Wednesday as: Collin Eaton, Bryan Glick, Jordon Patzer, Anthony Romero-Cano, Mark Thompson and Ryan McMahon.

+McMahon was involved in a fatal incident Feb.
+13, 2018, when he encountered Ronell Foster, 32, a father of two.

 Authorities said Foster was part of a domestic dispute call, and in the course of an investigation, he was approached by officers while riding his bicycle downtown.
 He then began running, police said, and McMahon caught up with him and they got into a "violent physical struggle."